2-vector bundles: Algebra bundles and lifting gerbes

 We finish this section with some infinite-dimensional examples.
 These do not, strictly speaking, fit our setup.
 Instead, one would need to define super 2-vector bundles modeled on suitable bicategories of C$^*$-algebras or von Neumann algebras instead of the category of finite-dimensional algebras used here (see \cite{Pennig2011} or \cite{Brouwer2003}).
-However, due to issues with smoothness in this operator algebraic setup, this will only yield \emph{continuous} 2-vector bundles.
+However, due to issues with smoothness in this operator algebraic setup, this will often only yield \emph{continuous} 2-vector bundles. \\ Let $H$ be a separable complex Hilbert space and let $G = \mathrm{PU}(H) = \mathrm{U}(H) /\mathrm{U}(1)$ be the corresponding projective unitary group. $\mathrm{PU}(H)$ acts by conjugation on the algebra $A = \mathbb{K}(H)$ of compact operators on $H$.
+Now, $F=H$ is a module for $\mathbb{K}(H)$, but $\mathrm{PU}(H)$ does not act on $H$.
+Instead, the central extension